How to Apply – International Students

 All application fees are non-refundable and non-transferrable.

 Upload all required documents to the online application (see Step 1 for a complete list).
-We require high quality scans of your original documents:
+We require high quality scans of your original OFFICIAL documents.

 Scanned documents that are of unacceptable quality, illegible or certified/notarized/attested documents will delay application processing and may result in your application being cancelled.